Purwakarta: Toll road access

 Purwakarta can be accessed through toll roads.

 Both toll gates are in the Cikopo to Bandung direction.

 Tourism

 Sri Baduga Water Fountain Park

 The three-hectare Sri Baduga Water Fountain Park is a world-class attraction and the biggest of its kind in Southeast Asia.
-It has musical, dancing water, and light show.
+It has music, dancing water, and a light show.

 Climate

 Purwakarta has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.